Endoscopy

 An endoscopy is a procedure used in medicine to look inside the body.
 The endoscopy procedure uses an endoscope to examine the interior of a hollow organ or cavity of the body.
 Unlike many other medical imaging techniques, endoscopes are inserted directly into the organ.

 There are many types of endoscopies.
-Depending on the site in the body and type of procedure, an endoscopy may be performed by either a doctor or a surgeon.
-A patient may be fully conscious or anaesthetised during the procedure.
+Depending on the site in the body and type of procedure, an endoscopy may be performed by a doctor or a surgeon.
+During the procedure, a patient may be fully conscious or anaesthetised.
 Most often, the term endoscopy is used to refer to an examination of the upper part of the gastrointestinal tract, known as an esophagogastroduodenoscopy.

-For nonmedical use, similar instruments are called borescopes.
+Similar instruments are called borescopes for nonmedical use.

 History

 Adolf Kussmaul was fascinated by sword swallowers who would insert a sword down their throat without gagging.
-This drew inspiration to insert a camera, the next problem to solve was how to insert a source of light, as they were still relying on candles and oil lamps.
+This drew inspiration to insert a hollow tube for observation; the next problem to solve was how to shine light through the tube, as they were still relying on candles and oil lamps as light sources.

-The term endoscope was first used on February 7, 1855, by engineer-optician Charles Chevalier, in reference to the uréthroscope of Désormeaux, who himself began using the former term a month later.
-The self-illuminated endoscope was developed at Glasgow Royal Infirmary in Scotland (one of the first hospitals to have mains electricity) in 1894/5 by Dr John Macintyre as part of his specialization in the investigation of the larynx.
+The term endoscope was first used on February 7, 1855, by engineer-optician Charles Chevalier, about the uréthroscope of Désormeaux, who himself began using the former term a month later.
+The self-illuminated endoscope was developed at Glasgow Royal Infirmary in Scotland (one of the first hospitals to have mains electricity) in 1894/1895 by John Macintyre as part of his specialization in the investigation of the larynx.

 Medical uses

 Endoscopy may be used to investigate symptoms in the digestive system including nausea, vomiting, abdominal pain, difficulty swallowing, and gastrointestinal bleeding.
 It is also used in diagnosis, most commonly by performing a biopsy to check for conditions such as anemia, bleeding, inflammation, and cancers of the digestive system.
-The procedure may also be used for treatment such as cauterization of a bleeding vessel, widening a narrow esophagus, clipping off a polyp or removing a foreign object.
+The procedure may also be used for treatment such as cauterization of a bleeding vessel, widening a narrow esophagus, clipping off a polyp, or removing a foreign object.

 Specialty professional organizations that specialize in digestive problems advise that many patients with Barrett's esophagus receive endoscopies too frequently.
 Such societies recommend that patients with Barrett's esophagus and no cancer symptoms after two biopsies receive biopsies as indicated and no more often than the recommended rate.